- Project typeShoreline park renovation and upgrade

-Visitors will have a new bathhouse, two picnic pavilions, and a new accessible-to-all-abilities playground—that includes a swing set—to enjoy at Juanita Beach Park.
-The new bathhouse will be oriented to provide westward views of Lake Washington from the park.
-Its restrooms will be open year-round.
-It will also offer expanded space for concessions and lifeguards.
+Visitors have a new bathhouse, two picnic pavilions, and a new accessible-to-all-abilities playground—that includes a swing set—to enjoy at Juanita Beach Park.
+The new bathhouse is oriented to provide westward views of Lake Washington from the park.
+Its restrooms are open year-round.
+It offers expanded space for concessions and lifeguards.

 The playground is centered between the new bathhouse and the new picnic pavilions to provide open views of the beach and lake.

 The new playground's accessible synthetic turf and its all-abilities play elements will be accessible to people of all abilities.

 This project was conceptualized for Juanita Beach in 2006 during park master plan in which community members, stakeholders, and City leadership articulated a vision to remove the existing facility and to build a new bathhouse nearby.

 In addition to the new bathhouse building.
 The project will also relocate and replace the existing children’s playground and provide two new group picnic pavilions, both elements which were originally set forth in the master plan.

 The park’s master plan provided the guidance on the architectural character for park structures at Juanita Beach: “Buildings are developed with a craftsmen style architectural character that strongly ties to the parks natural landscape, open lawn character and the historic recreational use of the site.
 The buildings are sited at the edges of the lawn and plaza areas to assist in defining the spaces.
 The building scale and locations complements and reinforces the landscape character and provide focal points for park visitors.
 Buildings are tucked into gentle landforms or vegetation edges.”

 The new bathhouse was designed by Patano Studio Architecture, the architecture firm retained by the City who was selected for their experience in similar projects and their ability to fulfill the vision of the community created park master plan.